Hello, All! I hope that everyone had a wonderful Christmas.

 Merry Christmas, Everyone!
 It is Christmas here already in Lisbon (2:00 a.m.) .
 Christmas Eve has been very busy, and I just got in yesterday.
 Stepped off the plane at 8:00 a.m., then stayed up all day (and I don't sleep on planes) visiting with John Davis, my son's "adopted" brother, and didn't go to bed until after 11:00 or 12:00.
 I slept great, even though that Angola airplane that leaves every morning awakened me, but it was the best awakening because I realized I was in Lisbon in a very comfortable bed and I didn't have to get up anytime soon.
 Bliss!

 We saw "Narnia " in the afternoon.
 The talking animals which could have been cutesy weren't; they were just perfect.
-Of course, Disney made it a little "Disney-ish" in places where it should have had more a "Lord of the Rings" mood or that sense of realism (the snowy is beautiful, and no one gets red noses or really cold; I think the snow should have been frightening).
+Of course, Disney made it a little "Disney-ish" in places where it should have had more a "Lord of the Rings" mood or that sense of realism (the snowy Narnia is beautiful, and no one gets red noses or really cold; I think the snow should have been frightening).
 Of course I know little children should be able to see this too.
 But when I remember reading the book in grade school one of the things that I remember is that there was a sense of harshness in the world (which children certainly understand) and indifference (which children definitely understand) that made what went on in Narnia important.
-But was right - and they could have done him badly but thankfully didn't.
+But Aslan was right - and they could have done him badly but thankfully didn't.